 Other Physicians Committee series like KickStart Your Health and the Cancer Project are great settings for me to bring in samples of my regular Creamy Vegan Cheese Sauce for class participants to try out.
 It’s made with white potatoes, onions, carrots, nutritional yeast, and spices.

 Because the white potatoes used are high on the glycemic index, it’s not a great option for students in the diabetes classes.

-That really didn’t seem fair, because the orginal cheese sauce is SO good!
+That really didn’t seem fair, because the original vegan cheese recipe is SO good!
 I felt those with diabetes needed a cheese replacement option as well, especially on pasta.
 Yes, believe it or not, pasta is lower on the glycemic index.

-That’s what prompted me to come up with this Sweet Potato Vegan ‘Cheese’ Sauce that is diabetes-friendly, because it’s made with sweet potatoes instead of white potatoes.
+That’s what prompted me to come up with this Sweet Potato Vegan ‘Cheese’ recipe that is diabetes-friendly because it’s made with sweet potatoes instead of white potatoes.